 See Creating an Instance for more information.

-For Linux-based images, the custom boot volume size must be larger than the image's default boot volume size or 50 GB, whichever is higher.
+For Linux and Windows images, the custom boot volume size must be larger than the image's default boot volume size or 50 GB, whichever is higher.

 If you specify a custom boot volume size, you need to extend the volume to take advantage of the larger size.
 For steps, see Extending the Partition for a Boot Volume.